fsharp/fsharp.github.io/_posts/2013-07-09-group-remit.md

 ## Virtual Machine Images/Containers

-The group encourage/facilitate the creation of pre-bundled VM images which include F#, e.g.
+The group encourages and facilitates the creation of pre-bundled VM images and containers which include F#, e.g.

 - Docker